 The oldest rocks in the district are metavolcanics and granitic intrusive rocks related to the Sierra Nevada batholith.
 These rocks are unconformably overlain by a series of Neogene volcanic rocks and related intrusive phases that range in composition from andesite to rhyolite.
 These rocks are in turn overlain by local epiclastic deposits of probably Quaternary age.
 The youngest volcanic rocks in the district are various facies of Pleistocene basaltic eruptives.

-The Aurora andesite refers to the sequence of andesitic volcanic rocks that lie unconformably on the Mesozoic granite intrusive rocks and are overlain by rhyolitic ash flow tuff of the rhyolite sequence.
-This andesite is exposed thought the central portion of the district and virtually all precious metal production has come from veins hosted by the Aurora andesite.
+The Aurora andesite is a sequence of andesitic volcanic rocks that lie unconformably on the Mesozoic granite intrusive rocks and are overlain by rhyolitic ash flow tuff of the rhyolite sequence.
+This andesite is exposed throughout the central portion of the district and virtually all precious metal production has come from veins hosted by the Aurora andesite.

-Aurora is an andesite hosted, low sulfidation epithermal system consisting of an anastomosing set of quartz-adularia-sericite gold-silver mineralized veins that occurs predominantly in the N40-75E trending fractures.
+The veins at Aurora are part of a large low sulfidation epithermal system consisting of an anastomosing set of quartz-adularia-sericite gold-silver mineralized veins that occurs predominantly in the N40-75E trending fractures.
 The highest-grade veins appear to be localized near their intersection with the N10E-striking Prospectus Fault.
 Fourteen major N45-70E trending veins and one large N10E trending vein occur in the main and southwestern portions of the district.
 The veins are hosed in the 15.5 – 13.4 Ma andesite sequence and vary in thickness from several centimeters to about 30 meters.